 Having many silos of storage is also expensive to manage, expensive to support, and not the optimal use of operational resources.

-“Implementing a hybrid cloud storage platform that ensures access to assets from all workflows, from anywhere at anytime reduces operational cost, empowers creativity and makes content producers far more efficient when it comes to finding and using archive content.”
+“Implementing a hybrid cloud storage platform that ensures access to assets from all workflows, from anywhere at any time reduces operational cost, empowers creativity, and makes content producers far more efficient when it comes to finding and using archive content.”

-2. LTO is not business continuity and not suitable for on demand archives.
+2. LTO is not business continuity and not suitable for on-demand archives.

-The stark reality is that many broadcasters are not sufficiently prepared for local, regional or global outages as they rely on LTO to implement their business continuity strategies.
+The stark reality is that many broadcasters are not sufficiently prepared for local, regional, or global outages as they rely on LTO to implement their business continuity strategies.
 But, as people are quickly finding out, LTO is fine for Disaster Recovery but it is not the platform to ensure businesses can quickly continue operating and provide instant access to content should the worst occur.

-Sending operational staff, in personal protective equipment, into cities, towns or buildings that are locked down for access just to put a tape into a library so that content can be accessed by waiting producers?
+Sending operational staff, in personal protective equipment, into cities, towns, or buildings that are locked down for access just to put a tape into a library so that content can be accessed by waiting producers?
 That is not business continuity.

 The push for broadcasters to modernise their BCP (Business Continuity Plans) provision has recently been pushed up the priority list as they scramble to ensure staff can access archive content from anywhere.
-The migration from LTO to private, hybrid or public cloud storage is starting and for that they need to be working with object storage companies that understand their workflows and challenges.
+The migration from LTO to private, hybrid, or public cloud storage is starting and for that, they need to be working with object storage companies that understand their workflows and challenges.

 “You cannot AI a tape!”

 It is well documented that if you need to access content from an archive frequently or to perform analysis on the data you own then LTO is not the optimal solution.
-In the broadcast industry where news and sports producers need instant access to decades of archive content, the only platform that offers full unfettered access with little or no operational resource to support needs to be based on a media centric object storage platform.
+In the broadcast industry where news and sports producers need instant access to decades of archive content, the only platform that offers full unfettered access with little or no operational resource to support needs to be based on a media-centric object storage platform.

 3. Cloud is just part of the solution

-Broadcasters pushing archive content to public cloud as a belt and braces copy is fine.
-Good practice even, if local regulations do not enforce data sovereignty regulations that is.
+Broadcasters pushing archive content to the public cloud as a belt and braces copy is fine.
+Good practice even, if local regulations do not enforce data sovereignty regulations that are.
 Using it as the sole source for an active archive is not such a great idea.
 As cloud mania kicks off with gusto it is important to remember that cloud is not just public cloud.

-We can’t deny that public cloud storage can be fantastic to satisfy some deep archive strategic goals, but, there are things to look out for, as gleaned from customer feedback, if you are on your way to starting the public cloud migration journey.
+We can’t deny that public cloud storage can be fantastic to satisfy some deep archive strategic goals, but, there are things to look out for, as gleaned from customer feedback if you are on your way to starting the public cloud migration journey.